U.S. Stocks Fall Amid Broad Losses

 ADVERTISEMENT

-"Earnings are good right now -- the question is are they going to be good in 2018, and energy will probably have a lot to do with overall earnings growth," said Doug Foreman, chief investment officer of Kayne Anderson Rudnick Investment Management.
+The Dow Jones Industrial Average fell 9 points, or less than 0.1%, to 21398, after losing roughly 129 points earlier in the session.
+The S&P 500 fell 0.2% and the Nasdaq Composite edged down less than 0.1%.

-Sliding oil prices have pressured shares of energy companies, the worst-performing sector in the S&P 500 this year.
-U.S. crude oil rose 0.8% to $44.77 a barrel on Tuesday, while the S&P 500 energy sector added 0.4%.
+Energy stocks rose with oil prices on Tuesday, one of the few sectors in the S&P 500 to post gains.
+The S&P 500 energy sector added 0.6%, while U.S. crude oil rose 0.8% to $44.77 a barrel on Tuesday.

-Government bonds were recently little changed, with the yield on the 10-year U.S. Treasury note trading at 2.373%, according to Tradeweb, compared to 2.371% Monday.
-Yields rise as bond prices fall.
+Government bonds edged higher, with the yield on the 10-year U.S. Treasury note falling to at 2.362%, according to Tradeweb, compared with 2.371% Monday.
+Yields fall as bond prices rise.

 Japan's Nikkei Stock Average gained 0.6% as a weaker yen, which benefits export-oriented stocks, provided support.
 Hong Kong's Hang Seng Index gained 1.5%.